WAOL Shared Courses

 - For courses shared between only two or three schools.

-- In situations where enrollment limit isn’t an issue.
+- In situations where enrollment limit is not an issue.

-Resources for colleges offering or sharing system Early Childhood Education (ECE) courses and Competency Based Education (CBE) courses:
+Resources for colleges offering or sharing system Early Childhood Education (ECE) courses:

 How to adopt a shared course